himadri2324/Computer-IT-Fundamentals/Practical-03-Disk-Monitoring/README.md

 ## Learning Objectives

-After completing this practical, you will be able to:
+After completing this practical, I was able to:

-* Understand the purpose of Disk Management in Windows.
+* Navigate and use the Windows Disk Management utility.
-* Identify different types of partitions.
+* Identify system partitions and understand their purpose.
-* Analyze disk and volume properties.
+* Review disk and volume properties.
-* Understand partition creation workflows.
+* Understand storage capacity and utilization information.
-* Understand drive formatting concepts.
+* Explain the partition creation workflow.
-* Apply storage management best practices.
+* Understand common Windows file systems.
-* Perform basic storage-related troubleshooting.
+* Apply basic storage management best practices.

 ---